 There are some very real cultural differences between the 2 countries, and while most of my Japanese friends love visiting Korea because of the free-for all feeling and constant noise, all I dream about is visiting Japan, so that I can bask in its order and blissful silence.

-Fortunately, it’s a short hop, skip and a jump away from Korea, and it’s easy to find discount flights pretty much anytime of the year.
+Fortunately, it’s a short hop, skip and a jump away from Korea, and it’s easy to find discount flights on airlines like Peach Air pretty much anytime of the year.

 In fact, I should start looking for one now. 😉

 Do you call yourself an introvert?
-Do you have any tips for surviving the noise and chaos of big city life?
-Share them in the comments below.
-We’d love to hear from you! <3
+Do you have any tips for surviving the noise, chaos, and crowds of Seoul?
+Share your thoughts in the comments below.
+We’d love to hear from you!